streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 - The StreamSets Organization should have the property [Enable WebSocket Tunneling for UI Communication](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/OrganizationSecurity/MyOrganization_title.html#task_whz_qjv_tqb) disabled.

-- An existing Kubernetes cluster with the ability to deploy an Ingress Controller.
+- An existing Kubernetes cluster with the ability to deploy an Ingress Controller if ingress will be configured.

 - [API Credentials](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/OrganizationSecurity/APICredentials_title.html#concept_vpm_p32_qqb) for a user with permissions to create Deployments

-- The chosen Ingress Controller must support [regex-based URL path matching](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/) and path-based routing (both of which are supported by ingress-nginx)
+- If an Ingress Controller is used, it must support [regex-based URL path matching](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/) and path-based routing (both of which are supported by ingress-nginx)

 ### Versions used in the example